wlmb/wlmb.github.io/_posts/2021-09-03-Orthogonalization.md

 The procedure is much slower, due to the nested PERL iteration, but the precision is two orders of magnitude better.

-It seems that a QR factorization accomplishes the same.
-Thus I'll try my luck with mqr from PDL::LinearAlgebra.
+# QR factorization

+Using the Householder transformation, a matrix *V* may be decomposed into the product *QR*, where *Q* is an orthogonal matrix and R is upper triangular.
+Furthermore, the first *n* columns of *Q* span the same space as the first *n* columns of *V*.
+Thus, *QR* factorization accomplishes an orthogonalization of the columns of *V*.
+So, I'll try my luck with the `mqr` routine from `PDL::LinearAlgebra.`

     # QR factorization
     use warnings;